lightbits/lightbits.github.io/euler/euler.markdown

 ![](sideways45.png)

-Indeed, if we rotate -90 degrees about the z-axis and -90 degrees about the x-axis, the middle rotation about the y-axis can now be used to control the pitch up or down.
+Indeed, if we rotate -90 degrees about both the x- and the z-axis, the middle rotation about the y-axis can now be used to control the pitch up or down.
 Try it:

 <div class="slider-wrap">
     <div class="slider" id="slider5" style="max-width:240px;max-height:240px;">